 America's hospitals strongly support the creation of an efficient and effective infrastructure for health information exchange that facilitates the delivery of high-quality, patient-centered care across health care settings.
-Our members are actively engaged in building their information technology (IT) systems and view information exchange as vital to care improvement, as well as to successful implementation of new models of care.
-Yet, hospitals and health systems report that many electronic health records (EHRs) do not easily share information, do not universally have access to efficient exchange networks and other infrastructure, and that the cost and complexity of the many interfaces needed to connect systems today are simply not sustainable.
+Our members are actively engaged in building their IT systems and view information exchange as vital to care improvement, as well as to successful implementation of new models of care.
+Yet, hospitals and health systems report that many electronic health records (EHRs) do not easily share information, that they do not universally have access to efficient exchange networks and other infrastructure, and that the cost and complexity of the many interfaces needed to connect systems today are simply not sustainable.

 A key driver of EHR adoption has been the Medicare and Medicaid EHR Incentive Programs, which provide positive incentives for "meaningful use" of EHRs that have been certified through a program established by the Office of the National Coordinator for Health IT (ONC), followed by Medicare penalties for hospitals and physicians that do not meet the requirements.
 The meaningful use program has spurred remarkable growth in EHR adoption by hospitals.
-Indeed, the most recent AHA survey data show that, by 2013, 59 percent of hospitals had at least a basic EHR in place - four times the share in 2010.
+Indeed, the most recent AHA survey data show that, by 2014, 75 percent of hospitals had at least a basic EHR in place - almost five times the share in 2010.
 However, it has become a highly proscriptive program that holds hospitals accountable for events outside of their control.
 It also has proved extremely expensive.
 The AHA estimates that between 2010 and 2013 hospitals, collectively, spent \$47 billion each and every year on IT.

 While health IT tools are essential for building the care system of the future, they can be expensive and unwieldy, and do not yet support the necessary level of easy information sharing expected by consumers.
-Hospitals need more flexibility under the EHR meaningful use program to make progress toward creating the health systems of the future.
-Policy actions are needed to give providers greater flexibility in deploying EHRs, create the infrastructure for information exchange, and hold vendors accountable for designing and marketing safe and interoperable products.
+Hospitals need more flexibility under the EHR meaningful use program to make progress toward creating the health system of the future.
+In addition, the nation must make rapid progress on developing secure, efficient sharing of health information, not only for improving care, but also for engaging patients and supporting new models of care.
+The AHA recently released a report of its Interoperability Advisory Group that concluded that progress will take collaborative work across public and private sectors and identified specific actions that different stakeholders should take to move forward.